Habibi … or Hawara? (-> write us in the comment section below!)

 We have expanded the main location and we sell our own merchandising through our web shop, Habibi & Hawara products have recently become available in all Merkur stores and in selected Billa branches in Vienna.
 Big recommendation by the way!
 We are currently working on our first Habibi & Hawara cookbook and the expansion is always being driven forward.

-A lot of organizational development has been carried out in the background and investments have been made in business consulting.
-We again had a great cooperation with the AMS’s impulse consultation.
+A lot of organisational developments have been carried out in the background and investments have been made in business consulting.
+We had a great cooperation with the AMS’s impulse consultation.
 At the same time, I myself completed my master’s degree in social management at the WU Executive and the master’s thesis also dealt with the Habibi & Hawra social franchising project.

 We invested a lot, learned a lot and ideally filled our important key positions in the company.

-The fact that we generate positive cash flow after 3 years is already a great success.
+The fact that we are generating a positive cash flow after 3 years is already a great success.